Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 We paddled around the big peninsula on Saganagons because the portage was not where either the *Fisher* and *NatGeo* maps showed it.
 (One thing about the GPS&mdash;we know for sure where we are.)
-The *BRMB Paddling Trails* map shows the portage farther to the east, around a small peninsula, but we decided not to take the time to look there.
+The *BRMB Paddling Trails* map shows the portage farther to the east, around a small peninsula, a mile or so out of the way, but we decided not to take the time to look there and started paddling.
 We made good time heading east and reasonably good time heading west.
 I don't know how much time we lost&mdash;if any&mdash;paddling the extra seven miles vs. the (unknown) portage.

 ![Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03](./attachments/202508121303-000.jpeg "Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03")